ddprrt/ddprrt.github.io/src/content/_posts/2021-04-13-typescript-react-generic-forward-refs.md

 - React
 ---

-If you are creating component libraries and design systems in React, you might already have fowarded Refs to the DOM elments inside your components.
+If you are creating component libraries and design systems in React, you might already have fowarded Refs to the DOM elements inside your components.

 This is especially useful if you wrap basic components or *leafs* in [proxy components](https://fettblog.eu/typescript-react-component-patterns/#preset-attributes), but want to use the `ref` property just like you're used to: